Espresso: Bezzera's invention

 A machine that could brew individual servings came in the new century.
 In 1901, the inventor Luigi Bezzera of Milan filed a patent for his coffee maker.
 This machine contained a boiler, which when heated generated steam that would direct water through one of several heads, cooled on its path to a temperature considered more suitable for brewing.
 To the heads, a portafilter containing compressed coffee could be attached, producing coffee in individual portions, that is, 'expressly' for the customer.

 In 1903, another Milanese man, Desiderio Pavoni, purchased Bezzera's patents.
 He modified the design by adding a mechanism to release pressure and in 1905 began to sell machines.
 These are generally held to be the first commercial espresso machines.
 Although early espresso machines could produce coffee at a rate of 1,000 an hour, the steam and high temperatures gave the drinks a black appearance and a burnt, bitter taste.
 The pressure they generated was around 1.5 bar, too little to produce a drink that would be considered espresso today, and they lacked the foam "crema".
-Shots were longer and took more time to pull—almost a minute, around twice that of the modern espresso.
+Espressos were longer and took more time to pull—almost a minute, around twice that of the modern espresso.

 Early 20th-century design.
 The pressure gauge goes to 3 bars.